touhidalam69/node-mssql-mcp-server/README.md

 ## Testing

-To run the tests, use the following command:
+To run the test suite, use the following command:

 ```bash
 npm test